 Mrs Marjorie Condie

 Mrs Anne Neal

 We have set up this charitable trust to enhance the services available at Minchinhampton Surgery.
 Our vision is to integrate top quality NHS general practice with the best available complementary and physical therapies, all under one roof.
 Why travel to Stroud for physiotherapy when you could have it at the surgery in a purpose built gym and rehabilitation centre?
 We would like Chiropractic treatment, acupuncture and art therapy all available in the surgery.

 The trustees of the charity are made up of patients and GPs.
 We have regular trustee meetings and have a registered Trust Deed that is available on request.
 If you would like to get involved with the Trust please let us know.

-Plans are afoot to build a new surgery in Minchinhampton to replace the present surgery at Bell Lane.
+We would like to build a new surgery in Minchinhampton to replace the present surgery at Bell Lane.
 We have no space to expand at Bell Lane, barely any parking and inadequate facilities for the disabled.
 A new surgery will be financed by the NHS but is an opportunity to add in new facilities and services that could be funded by the Trust.

 A Healthy Living Centre